lawrencewoodman/techtinkering.com/content/articles/2021-05-13-working-with-lbr-files-on-cpm.md

 This article contains a selection of useful utilities for handling .LBR archives and at the end is a [table showing their versions, release dates, .COM files sizes and 8080 compatibility](#article-basic-information).

+There is a follow-on article: [Advanced Use of .LBR files on CP/M](/articles/advanced-use-of-lbr-files-on-cpm/).

 ## .LBR File Format Definition